jfasch/jfasch-home/trainings/material/soup/devenv/ssh/sshfs.rst

 Example Situation: The Raspi
 ----------------------------

 * I have a Raspi with an IP address of ``192.168.1.142``.
-Just like
-  everybody: substitute that with a real embedded device you are working with - the principles are the same for that matter.
+Substitute that with a real embedded device you are working with - the principles are the same for that matter.
 * The ``sshd`` service is enabled on the Raspi
 * ``jfasch`` is my account there.
 I have :doc:`configured public key authentication <basics>`, but *this is not required*.